sshahid-bu/ec444-smart-connected-systems/README.md

 (where XX is number of port connected through Windows (COMXX))

-builds, flashes, and opens SERIAL connection to view and input on ESP32
+builds, flashes, and opens monitor (Serial connection) to connected HUZZAH32